dereknovak/LS170-LS/study_guide.md

 ### Multiplexing

 - "In the context of a communication network, this idea of transmitting multiple signals over a single channel is known as multiplexing, with demultiplexing being the reverse process."

+- **Multiplexing** occurs when multiple signals are transmitted over a single channel.

 ### Port